Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Introduction

 \section{Introduction}

-A major focus of machine learning research over recent years has been the development of statistical learning algorithms that can apply to data that is spatially distributed.
-In part, this is due to the emergence of new applications for which it is either not possible (due to lack of resources \citep{ zinkevich2010parallelized,kairouz2021advances}) or not desired (due to privacy concerns \citep{truex2019hybrid,wei2020privacy,mothukuri2021survey}) to collect all the data at one point prior to applying a suitable machine learning algorithm to it~\citep{verbraeken2020survey,mcmahan2017,konevcny2016strategies,kasiviswanathan2011can}.
-One popular such algorithm is the Federated-Learning (FL) of~\citep{mcmahan2017} and many variants of it~\citep{yang2018applied,Kairouz2019,Li2020,reddi2020adaptive,karimireddy2020scaffold,yuan2021federated}.
-In FL, there are $K$ clients or devices that hold each an own dataset $S_k$ and which collaborate to collectively train a \textit{(global) model} by performing both local computations and updates based on multiple rounds interactions with a \emph{parameter server} (PS).
-The model is depicted in Figure~\ref{fig-model-federated-learning}.
-Let $R \in \mathbb N^*$ denote the number of communication rounds.
-During each round $r=1,\hdots,R$, local computations at device $k \in \{1,\hdots,K\}$ are performed using some algorithm $\mathcal{A}_k$ in order to produce a local model $W^{(r)}_k$ --- the notation will become clearer in the rest of this paper; at this level, we just hasten to mention that the subscript indicates the index of the client and the upper-script that of the round.
-Also, we emphasize that the individual datasets $\{S_k\}_k$ may be identically distributed across the devices (so-called \textit{homogeneous} or i.i.d. setting) or not (\textit{heterogeneous} or non i.i.d. setting); have the same size or not; and the algorithms $\{\mathcal{A}_k\}$ applied by the devices may be identical or not.
-A prominent example for the local algorithm $\mathcal{A}_k$ is the popular Stochastic Gradient Descent (SGD) where in each round every device takes one or more gradient steps with respect to samples from its local data $S_k$.
-At the end of every round $r$, all the devices send their individual models $\{W^{(r)}_k\}$ to the PS which aggregates them into a (global), possibly richer, model $\overbar{W}^{(r)}$ and sends it back to them.
-This aggregated model $\overbar{W}^{(r)}$ is then used by every device in the next round $(r+1)$, typically as an initialization point for the application of the algorithm $\mathcal{A}_k$ during that round but more general forms of statistical dependencies are allowed.
-The procedure is repeated until all the $R$ rounds are completed.
-The rationale is that the individually learned models are refined progressively by taking into account the data held by other devices; and, this way, at the end of the last round, all relevant features of all available datasets are captured by the final aggregated model $\overbar{W}^{(R)}$.
+A major focus of machine learning research over recent years has been the development of statistical learning algorithms that can be applied to spatially distributed data.
+In part, this is due to the emergence of new applications for which it is either not possible (due to lack of resources \citep{ zinkevich2010parallelized,kairouz2021advances}) or not desired (due to privacy concerns \citep{truex2019hybrid,wei2020privacy,mothukuri2021survey}) to collect all the data at one point prior to applying a suitable machine learning algorithm to it~\citep{konevcny2016strategies,mcmahan2017,aguerri2019distributed,zaidi2020information,verbraeken2020survey,moldoveanu2021network,kasiviswanathan2011can,sefidgaran2023minimum}.
+One popular such algorithm is Federated-Learning (FL)~\citep{mcmahan2017, yang2018applied,Kairouz2019,Li2020,reddi2020adaptive,karimireddy2020scaffold,yuan2021federated}.
+In FL, there are $K$ clients or devices that hold each their own dataset and collaborate to collectively train a \textit{(global) model} without sharing their data.
+The distributions of the clients' data can be identical (\textit{homogeneous}) or different (\textit{heterogeneous}).
+The model is depicted in Figure~\ref{fig-model-federated-learning} and described in Section~\ref{sec:problem_statement}.
+An FL algorithm typically proceeds in $R\in \mathbb{N}^*$ \emph{communication rounds}: at each round, every device produces a local model or hypothesis by means of a possibly different learning algorithm, \eg Stochastic Gradient Descent (SGD).
+Then, all clients' local models are sent to the \emph{parameter server} (PS) which aggregates them into a (global) model.
+This aggregated model is sent back to clients and used \emph{typically} as an initialization point for the local algorithms in the next round, although more general forms of statistical dependencies are allowed.